 Paper C investigates the possibility of using the entropy of the posterior probabilities estimated by a phoneme classification neural network as a feature for phonetic boundary detection.
-The entropy and its time evolution are analysed with respect to the identity of the phonetic segment and the distance frombased on regression and classification techniques a reference phonetic boundary.
+The entropy and its time evolution are analysed with respect to the identity of the phonetic segment and the distance from a reference phonetic boundary.